Environment | Vision and KPIs

 Two aspects of decoupling

-The total number of automobiles worldwide is expected to increase with the global population and economic development in emerging nations.
-As a result, demand on natural resources will likely increase, creating additional environmental impact.
+The total number of automobiles worldwide is expected to increase with the global population growth and economic development in emerging nations.
+As a result, demand for natural resources will likely increase, creating additional environmental impact.

-The United Nations Environmental Programme (UNEP) defines decoupling as separating economic growth from the impact on the environment and growing resource consumption.
+The United Nations Environmental Programme (UNEP) defines decoupling as the separation of economic growth from the impact on the environment and growing resource consumption.

-The Group simply does not accept that resource consumption and environmental impact are inevitable outcomes of population growth and economic development.
+Bridgestone does not accept that increased resource consumption and environmental impact are inevitable outcomes of population growth and economic development.
 Rather, it must engage in a balance between business success and the use of Earth’s resources.

-Decoupling is a key concept of the Group’s long-term environmental vision.
-This is its challenge for the future in order to balance growth and environmental considerations.
+Decoupling is a key concept of Bridgestone’s long-term environmental vision.
+This is its challenge for the future to achieve growth while minimizing environmental impact.

 Environmental impact assessment